ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 </div>

 The `Ready4Module` class is therefore not intended to be called directly.
-Instead, the purpose of `Ready4Module` is to be the parent-class of all ready4 model modules. `Ready4Module` and all of its child-classes (ie all ready4 model modules) are "S4" classes.
+Instead, the purpose of `Ready4Module` is to be the parent class of other templates for creating model modules. `Ready4Module` and all of its child-classes (ie all model module templates) are "S4" classes.

 <div class="card border-primary mb-3" style="max-width: 20rem;">